Tag Archive for: horse in work

 We would love to welcome you to our FeedXL Horse Nutrition Facebook Group.
 Ask questions and have them answered by PhD and Masters qualified equine nutritionists and spend time with like-minded horse owners.
 It’s free!

-We hope you have had a chance to watch the ‘Feeding the 100-Mile Endurance Horse’ Masterclass with Tarsha Walsh!
+We hope you have had a chance to watch the ‘Feeding the 100-Mile Endurance Horse’ Masterclass with Tarsha Walsh.
 If you haven’t yet you can catch it here.

-So here are Tarsha’s top tips for feeding during the loops:
+Here are Tarsha’s top tips for feeding during the loops:

-1. Give your horse some grazing time or hay first.
+Give your horse some grazing time or hay first.
 The hay will help to put some buffering saliva in the stomach and give it some level of protection from ulceration and reduce the potential negative impact of just putting grains into the stomach; and

-2. Then, feed your ‘grain’.
+Then, feed your ‘grain’.
 If your horse is happy to eat it, feed your horse’s normal grain between the loops, but keep the amount to 500 – 700 grams (for a 450 kg/990 lb horse).
 Don’t let them have more grain than this per loop.

-Keep any ‘sweetfeeds’ with the high-sugar, rapidly digested molasses until just before the last loop and only use it then if you need to to get your horse to eat!
+Keep any ‘sweetfeeds’ with the high-sugar, rapidly digested molasses until just before the last loop and only use it then if you need to get your horse to eat!

 Do you have a question or comment?
 Do you need help with feeding?